FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 Rural Housing Category 2 – Rural Areas Elsewhere

+Objective SS O17 – Areas under Strong urban influence
+---
-Objective SS O17 – Areas under Strong urban influence--- It is an objective of the Council to consider a single dwelling for the permanent occupation
+It is an objective of the Council to consider a single dwelling for the permanent occupation

 of an applicant, in the area under Strong Urban Influence, subject to demonstrating